xs-es/ucc/docs/user_guide.md

 ## Customization
 UCC offers different levels of customization, from settings accepted by the "default" pass `UCCDefault1` to the ability to add custom transpiler passes.

-### Transpiler settings
+### Transpilation settings
-UCC compiler settings can be adjusted using the keyword arguments of the `ucc.compile()` function, as shown.
+UCC settings can be adjusted using the keyword arguments of the `ucc.compile()` function, as shown.

 ```python
 ucc.compile(